mpvader/dbus-p1/README.md

 A [Venus](https://github.com/victronenergy/venus/wiki) driver that reads the utility gas meter readings from a Dutch energy meter.
 Using the P1 serial port, DSMR spec.

+This code was used with a simple USB-P1 cable straight between GX Device & Dutch Smart Meter as already installed in my house by our utility.
+No Carlo Gavazzi meters, or interface boxes or anything else involved.

 DSMR is short for Dutch Smart Meter Requirements, somehow related to NTA8130.

 The Python code in the repo is basically a wrapper around the